hdhauk/TTK4145-Lift/README.md

 Only tested on these versions, but will likely work unless you have any ancient versions

-Not tested on Windows, but the comedi driver will likely be hard to get working.
+Not tested on Windows, but the Comedi driver will likely be hard to get working.
 The simulator does not work properly in MacOS.

 ### Prerequisites
-* Make sure your Go enviroment is correctly set up:
+* Make sure your Go environment is correctly set up:

   The location of the project should look something like this:
 ~~~~